Silambattam (film)

-Silambattam is a 2008 Indian Tamil-language action comedy film written and directed by cinematographer-turned-director S. Saravanan, making his directorial debut.
-The film stars Silambarasan in a dual role as a father and son while Prabhu, Sneha and Sana Khan play lead roles with Kishore as the antagonist.
-Santhanam, Nedumudi Venu and Ponvannan play supporting roles with Premji Amaren in a special appearance.
-Yuvan Shankar Raja composed the film's background score and soundtrack.
-In the film, Vichu, a young priest, is raised by his grandfather.
-When an unruly incident occurs in the temple premises, he is forced to reveal his true identity and a secret from his past.
+Silambattam is a 2008 Indian Tamil-language written and directed by cinematographer-turned-director S. Saravanan, making his directorial debut.
+The film stars Silambarasan in a dual role, while Prabhu, Sneha, Sana Khan, Kishore, Santhanam, Nedumudi Venu, and Ponvannan play supporting roles.
+The music was composed by Yuvan Shankar Raja with cinematography by R. Madhi and editing by Don Max.
+The film is about a young priest who is forced to reveal his true identity and a secret from his past after an incident happens.
+The film was released on 18 December 2008.